classfang/Chat2Assistant/README.md

 ## Use application

+> Application package is not signed and notarized, in case of failure to install, you can clone the code local packaging

 ### Download the application package in release

 ### The App under macOS indicates that it is damaged and cannot open the solution